 If your liver pain is caused by an underlying condition such as viral hepatitis or autoimmune liver disease, treatment may involve:

-- Antiviral medications to treat viral hepatitis.
+- Antiviral medications are used to treat viral hepatitis.

 - Surgery or other interventional procedures to remove tumours or growths.